AgoraIO/video-sdk-samples-android/README.md

     git clone https://github.com/AgoraIO/video-sdk-samples-android
     ```

 1. Launch Android Studio.
-From the **File** menu select **Open...**, then navigate to the sample you want to run.
+From the **File** menu, select **Open...** then choose the folder for the sample project you want to run.
+Wait for Gradle sync to complete.

+1. Refer to the README file in the selected project folder for further information on setting up the project.

 1. Connect an Android device to your development machine.

 1. In Android Studio, click **Run app**.
 A moment later, you see the project installed on your device.

-1. Refer to the README file in the project folder for further information.